 Our all-day-life-world changed here for us, people could get back their normal moral state.
 Communication became much stronger than what it was before.
 But we are all under a huge pressure of a common problem – COVID-19 – that has a single solution: stay at home to keep your safety!

 That is almost impossible when you are a part of more than four thousand people, and live in a container with more than eight persons .

 While all through the world, the rule is to stay at home temporarily, here it is just to stay in the camp.
 But in Ritsona Camp this is not logical.
 People are in a close contact with each other every single moment, without having any information about what it is going on throughout the world or ways of protecting themselves and their children.
-Continue reading Ritsona Camp under COVID-19 pressure – “Like a closed chain”→
+Continue reading Letters to the world from Ritsona (No.1)→